inoueke-n/optimization-detector/README.md

 $ python3 optimization-detector.py preprocess -c 3 gcc-o3/ model_dir/
  ```

-Finally the following command can be used to check the amount of samples that
+Finally, the following command can be used to check the amount of samples that
 will be used for training, validation and testing

 ```bash